HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/codesamples/index.md

 # Code examples

-The Domino REST API can be called by any http library in any language following these simple steps:
+The Domino REST API can be called by any HTTP library in any language following these simple steps:

 1. Obtain a valid [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) Access Token from your configured Identity provider.
 Out of the box, that would be your REST enabled Domino server using a `POST` request with JSON `username` and `password` as body to the URL `/api/v1/auth`.
 In the resulting JSON, the `bearer` is your JWT Access Token.